vicinus/puppetlabs-haproxy/REFERENCE.md

 Whether to merge the user-supplied `options` hash with the `default_options` values set in params.pp.
 Merging allows to change or add options without having to recreate the entire hash.
-Defaults to false, but will default to true in future releases.

 Default value: `$haproxy::params::merge_options`